CTHRU/Hitrava/README.md

 ## How to use the Huawei TCX Converter
 You need [`python 3`](https://www.python.org/downloads/) to use this tool.

 The tool is run on the command line by passing it the name of your file as a command line argument.
-Other command line arguments are `-v` which will validate the final TCX file in order to check that the conversion has worked (requires [xmlschema](https://pypi.org/project/xmlschema/) and an internet connection to download the TCX schema to check against), and `-f` which will try to filter out any records in which GPS signal was lost.
+Other command line arguments:
+* `-v` - validate the final TCX file in order to check that the conversion has worked (requires [xmlschema](https://pypi.org/project/xmlschema/) and an internet connection to download the TCX schema to check against)
+* `-f` - attempt to filter out any records in which GPS signal was lost
+* `-b` - change sport to Biking

 You can rename your HiTrack files if you wish, but for clarity in the examples below I leave mine exactly as I found it.